carbon-language/carbon-lang/llvm/docs/LangRef.rst

     ``setjmp`` is an example of such a function.
 The compiler disables some optimizations (like tail calls) in the caller of these functions.
+``sanitize_address``
+    This attribute indicates that AddressSanitizer checks
+    (dynamic address safety analysis) are enabled for this function.
+``sanitize_memory``
+    This attribute indicates that MemorySanitizer checks (dynamic detection of accesses to uninitialized memory) are enabled for this function.
+``sanitize_thread``
+    This attribute indicates that ThreadSanitizer checks
+    (dynamic thread safety analysis) are enabled for this function.
 ``ssp``
     This attribute indicates that the function should emit a stack smashing protector.
 It is in the form of a "canary" --- a random value